WasThatZero/vesper/README.md

 ---

+Before anything else...

+# VESPER DOES NOT ENABLE PIRACY.

+This is mostly a disclaimer for if DT comes across this but also for anyone potentially trying to use this as some sort of "gotcha" against me for promoting "piracy". **Vesper does not let you download or actually use any of Dreamtonics' products.** It is purely for the web version of the product manager and can at MOST let you take a screenshot that shows you own a voicebank and brag about it on Twitter (if that's your jam).

 ## What it does

 - **Full Keycloak OIDC auth** - proper PKCE authorization code flow, RS256-signed JWTs, any email + any password accepted